wstewarttennes/goblin.nvim/README.md

 # GOBLIN

+Goblin is a task execution system that injests data from various sources and executes tasks, both in real-time and async.

+Goblin receives information via the **ears** application.
+Goblin

-Goblin is a helpful assistant who solves complex problems, continues to learn and adjust processes (and even it's own code) over time, and has the ability to mimic most human functions (brain, eyes, ears, mouth, etc.).
+a helpful assistant who solves complex problems, continues to learn and adjust processes (and even it's own code) over time, and has the ability to mimic most human functions (brain, eyes, ears, mouth, etc.).

 Goblin is broken into separate apps based on bodily functions: brain, eyes, ears, mouth, legs, nose, arms.